rebeccapanel/Rebecca/README.md

 # Donation

-If you found Marzban useful and would like to support its development, you can make a donation in one of the following crypto networks:
+If you found Rebecca useful and would like to support its development, you can make a donation in one of the following crypto networks:

 - TRON network (TRC20): `TGftLESDAeRncE7yMAHrTUCsixuUwPc6qp`
 - ETH, BNB, MATIC network (ERC20, BEP20): `0x413eb47C430a3eb0E4262f267C1AE020E0C7F84D`